ROOK-KNIGHT/adaptive-loss-function-research/README.md

 ## 🙏 Acknowledgments

-- Global Superstore dataset for providing real-world retail data
+- **Global Superstore dataset** for providing real-world retail data
+- **Schwab API** for comprehensive market data access
-- PyTorch team for the excellent deep learning framework
+- **PyTorch team** for the excellent deep learning framework
-- Research community for foundational work on adaptive optimization
+- **Financial research community** for foundational work on time-series prediction
+- **Open source contributors** for continuous improvements

 ## 📞 Contact

-For questions or collaboration opportunities, please open an issue or contact the maintainers.
+For questions about implementation, collaboration opportunities, or research inquiries, please open an issue or contact the maintainers.

 ---

+## ⚠️ Important Disclaimers

-**Note**: This implementation is for research and educational purposes.
+**Research Purpose**: This implementation is for research and educational purposes.
 Results may vary based on dataset characteristics and hyperparameter settings.

+**Financial Disclaimer**: Past performance does not guarantee future results.
+Always conduct thorough testing before using in production trading systems.

+**Data Privacy**: All market data is processed locally.
+No personal trading information is transmitted or stored externally.

+---

+*Last Updated: July 2025 | Version: 2.0 | Status: Production Ready*